-"I see Rory tonight on the computer and in two days, I see him in person," Avi said to herself, her excitement mounting.
-She would be on her way to Ireland with Theater Kids International the next morning, but that was a secret from Rory.
+"I see Ric tonight on the computer and in two days, I see him in person," Avi said to herself, her excitement mounting.
+She would be on her way to Ireland with Theater Kids International the next morning, but that was her secret.

 Avi had a last dinner with her parents, then ran upstairs for her skype preparations.
 She applied just a little make-up and slipped into a little light pink gown.
 She changed the sheets on her bed for something that looked plush and sensuous.

 Ric awoke to his alarm about 20 minutes before the scheduled time, showered and brushed his teeth and put on a blue t-shirt to bring out his eyes.

 They smiled brightly when they saw each other.

 "You look like you've been spending time outdoors," Avi said.
 "I've never seen you with a tan.
 What have you been doing this week?"